droidbg/droidbg/README.md

 ### More Info:
 - 😄 Pronouns: Her/She
 - ⚡ Fun fact: I stay awake more than I sleep
-- ✨ I am always willing to learn new things
+- ✨ Willing to learn new things

 <!-- ### Social Links
  -->